 Create a Self‑Signed Certificate

-Generate a development certificate for localhost and bind it to an HTTPS listener.
+Generate a development CA root, issue a localhost leaf certificate from it, and bind the leaf to an HTTPS listener.

 Prerequisites: see Introduction.